EmmaSteinman/cs372/project/project3.md

 Allocate additional pages only if they "appear" to be stack accesses.
 Devise a heuristic that attempts to distinguish stack accesses from other accesses.

-User programs are buggy if they write to the stack below the stack pointer, because typical real OSes may interrupt a process at any time to deliver a "signal," which pushes data on the stack.[(4)](pintos_fot.html#FOOT4) However, the 80x86 `PUSH` instruction checks access permissions before it adjusts the stack pointer, so it may cause a page fault 4 bytes below the stack pointer.
+User programs are buggy if they write to the stack below the stack pointer, because typical real OSes may interrupt a process at any time to deliver a "signal," which pushes data on the stack.
+However, the 80x86 `PUSH` instruction checks access permissions before it adjusts the stack pointer, so it may cause a page fault 4 bytes below the stack pointer.
 (Otherwise, `PUSH` would not be restartable in a straightforward fashion.)
 Similarly, the `PUSHA` instruction pushes 32 bytes at once, so it can fault 32 bytes below the stack pointer.

 You will need to be able to obtain the current value of the user program's stack pointer.
 Within a system call or a page fault generated by a user program, you can retrieve it from the `esp` member of the `struct intr_frame` passed to `syscall_handler()` or `page_fault()`, respectively.
-If you verify user pointers before accessing them (see section [3.1.5 Accessing User Memory](project2.html#SEC39)), these are the only cases you need to handle.
+If you verify user pointers before accessing them (see section [3.1.5 Accessing User Memory](project2.md#SEC39)), these are the only cases you need to handle.
 On the other hand, if you depend on page faults to detect invalid memory access, you will need to handle another case, where a page fault occurs in the kernel.
 Since the processor only saves the stack pointer when an exception causes a switch from user to kernel mode, reading `esp` out of the `struct intr_frame` passed to `page_fault()` would yield an undefined value, not the user stack pointer.
 You will need to arrange another way, such as saving `esp` into `struct thread` on the initial transition from user to kernel mode.

 You should impose some absolute limit on stack size, as do most OSes.
 Some OSes make the limit user-adjustable, e.g. with the `ulimit` command on many Unix systems.
 On many GNU/Linux systems, the default limit is 8 MB.